pachyderm/pachyderm/doc/reference/s3gateway_api.md

 payload, they must be of the same format as returned by s3gateway when the multipart chunks are included.
 If they are md5 hashes (or any other hash algorithm), they will be ignored.
-The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.
+The `branch` parameter is a non-standard extension that allows you to specify which branch on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### Initiate Multipart Upload